spacecodeur/spacebase_commands/README.md

-# Spacecommands
+# spacebase_commands

 ## Overview

-**Spacecommands** is a lightweight CLI framework that provides common utility commands and a base Docker setup for any project.
+**spacebase_commands** is a lightweight CLI framework that provides common utility commands and a base Docker setup for any project.
 It requires no external dependencies (except Docker, which is optional).

 This project is designed for Unix-based systems.
 Some scripts may not work on Windows without modifications.